TMS Toolshed at the Hillsdale Free Public Library

 Make | TMS Toolshed

-The toolshed and the tools listed below are provided as a service to encourage patrons of all ages to expand their knowledge of tools, to foster creative expression, and to inspire the community at large.
+The toolshed and the tools listed below are provided as a service to encourage patrons of all ages to expand their knowledge of tools and foster creative expression.

 Think It Make It Share It logo

-Think It, Make It Share It (TMS) promotes the creative resources and programs available to patrons at the Hillsdale Free Public Library.
+Think It, Make It Share It (TMS) is a series of programs at the Hillsdale Free Public Library intended to encourage activity within the community.

 The Think It, Make It, Share It (TMS) program started in 2011 as a six-month arc of creative programs and opportunities presented at the Hillsdale Free Public Library.
 The community was invited to share its creativity at a one-day exhibit called “Imagipalooza” on April 21, 2012.